-VEHICLES move products from one facility to another.
-A vehicle can be anything that moves products – a truck or a train, or an airplane or a ship.
+VEHICLES move products from one facility to another to meet demand.
+A vehicle can be anything that moves products – truck, train, airplane or ship.
 Or a donkey or an ox cart or a person.
-A vehicle is anything you can imagine that moves products from one facility to another.
+A vehicle such as a train or ship is often defined as one or more standard sized cargo containers such as 20 foot or 40 foot containers.
+And an airplane is often defined as one or more standard air freight containers.

 To create a new vehicle first select a facility (in the Facility menu on right side of screen) where the new vehicle will be based, then click on “Vehicles” in the menu on the right side of the screen (1) as shown below, and then click the “New” button (2).